Rights and support against foreign interference

 How to report foreign interference

-Reporting this behaviour to the police or security intelligence services
+Report this behaviour to the police or security intelligence services

-You can report foreign interference directly to the New Zealand Police or the New Zealand Security Intelligence Services (NZSIS).
+You can also report foreign interference directly to the New Zealand Police or the New Zealand Security Intelligence Services (NZSIS).

 How to report to the NZ Police or NZSIS